miyagis-forests/farmacy-food-kata/architecture/replenish-microservice-eda-view.md

 # Replenisher Microservice and EDA View
 The scope is the operations that the Farmacy Food replenisher can perform related to inspecting the stock and replenishing the fridges and vendor kiosks.
-The scope also includes updating in the status of fridges vendor stores.
+The scope also includes updating the status of fridges and vendor stores.

 This is a microservice architecture.
 Key patterns used:
 - BFF